 I believe it was Shakespeare who coined the now popular phrase “if music be the food of love, play on.”
 He forgot to mention in this line, however, that music is also the food of angst, distress and fear.
 Melodies can have a powerful effect on the tone and mood of a game, and game composers have been using this fact to keep the hair on the back of our necks upright for decades now.
-Here are ten scary game soundtracks that exemplify this point.
+Here are nine scary game soundtracks that exemplify this point.

 Vagrant Story – Catacombs